micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Jesus said to him, [^w]You have stated [the fact].
-More than that, I tell you: You will in the future see the Son of Man seated at the right hand of [^x]the Almighty and coming on the clouds of the sky.
+Jesus said to him, You have stated [the fact].
+More than that, I tell you: You will in the future see the Son of Man seated at the right hand of the Almighty and coming on the clouds of the sky.